Berlin For Digital Nomads: The Definitive Guide 2022

 - If your stay in Berlin will be prolonged, there are two flea markets for bikes every month.
 One is in Kreuzberg, and the other in Moabit.
 You could get a bike for an easier commute.

 Berlin is a place for all types of digital nomads.
-It’s home to many different cultures and offers varied lifestyles.
+It’s one of the best cities in Germany and home to many different cultures and offers varied lifestyles.
 With a young population, it’s always alive and promises many opportunities for every digital nomad.